BausCode/Baus-Boilerplate/README.md

 Webpack is used as commonjs module bundler, css builder (using sass-loader) and assets loader (images and svg files).

-The [development config](./webpack/dev.config.js) enables source maps, the [Hot Module Replacement](http://webpack.github.io/docs/hot-module-replacement.html) and [react-hot-loader](http://gaearon.github.io/react-hot-loader/).
-It loads CSS styles with `<style>`, to enable styles live reload).
-This config is used by the [webpack-dev-server](webpack/server.js), serving the files bundled by Webpack.

-> This config uses the [webpack-error-notification](https://github.com/vsolovyov/webpack-error-notification)
+#### Development Config
+* Enables source maps
+* [Hot Module Replacement](http://webpack.github.io/docs/hot-module-replacement.html) - Adds JS and CSS updates to page without reload or state change
-> plugin.
+* [webpack-error-notification](https://github.com/vsolovyov/webpack-error-notification) plugin.
 To get notified on errors while compiling the code, on Mac you must `brew install terminal-notifier`.

-The [production config](./webpack/prod.config.js) builds the client-side production bundle from `npm run build`.
+#### CSS Loading

-Both configs set a `process.env.BROWSER` global variable, useful to require CSS from the components, e.g:
+In order to load CSS inline and prevent any FOUC both configs set a `process.env.BROWSER` global variable, useful to require CSS from the components, e.g:

 ```js
 // MyComponent